lynxthecat/adblock-lean/README.md

 ## Installation on OpenWrt

-adblock-lean is written as a service script and can be installed via terminal.
+Connect to your OpenWrt router [via SSH](https://openwrt.org/docs/guide-quick-start/sshadministration) and then follow the guide below.

-To download it, use the following command:
+To download adblock-lean, use the following command:
 ```bash
 uclient-fetch https://raw.githubusercontent.com/lynxthecat/adblock-lean/main/adblock-lean -O /etc/init.d/adblock-lean
 ```